hanfak/sentence-filter-groovy/README.md

-Here is the task that Tony would like you to send out to them all for them to complete prior to interview, the interview is about 90mins long:

 Text filter pre-Interview task

 Write a function that will take a string as an input, identify whether it contains any items from a list of banned words that aren't listed in the exceptions.
 The function should return the original string with the vowels of all banned words replaced with dashes "-".
 All checking should be case insensitive.